 With a variety of wildlife habitats on our properties, including wetlands, flooded timber, ponds of varying depths, mature hardwood forests and a rookery where one can find a variety of birds nesting throughout the day, nature walks and bird watching are popular activities.

 Wildlife and fisheries projects are popular within the 4-H and FFA Programs and our properties are perfect for hosting wildlife labs, projects, contests and research.
-Our maintenance facility also serves as space for workshops and indoor learning activities.
+Eagle Scout Projects are also welcome.

 Boy scouts and Girl Scouts youth camping